NVIDIA/NVFlare/nvflare/fuel/utils/fobs/README.rst

 into bytes directly, they can just break the object into other objects that are serializable.

 An object is serializable if its type is supported by MessagePack or a decomposer is registered for its class.

+FOBS recursively decomposes objects till all objects are of types supported by MessagePack.
+Decomposing looping must be avoided, which causes stack overflow.
+Decomposers form a loop when one class is decomposed into another class which is eventually decomposed into the original class.
+For example, this scenario forms the simplest loop: X decomposes into Y and Y decomposes back into X.

 MessagePack supports following types natively,

 * None
 * bool